-Your employer will need to automatically enrol you into a workplace pension scheme if you:
+Your employer will need to automatically enrol you into a workplace pension scheme if you’re:

-- Are not already opted into another company pension scheme, which at least meets the auto-enrolment minimum requirements.
+- Not already opted into another company pension scheme, which at least meets the auto-enrolment minimum requirements

-- Are aged between 22 and State Pension age.
+- Aged between 22 and State Pension age.